sarahhudaib/Math-Kit/work_space_cards.md

 ## **Calculator**

-This workspace card is uses a regular calculator for performing simple and a bit more advanced operations, using the [**tkinter**](https://docs.python.org/3/library/tkinter.html) library for the GUI in Python and the [**math**](https://docs.python.org/3/library/math.html) library in Python for performing mathematical operations.
+This workspace card deploys a regular calculator for performing simple and a bit more advanced operations, using the [**tkinter**](https://docs.python.org/3/library/tkinter.html) library for the GUI in Python and the [**math**](https://docs.python.org/3/library/math.html) library in Python for performing mathematical operations.

-While keeping track of the history of the operations, and allowing the user to go back to the previous operations, and clear the result to perform another one.
+While keeping track of the history of the operations, and allowing the user to go back to the previous operations, or clearing the result to perform another one.

-Whilst the Enter button is used to perform the operation.
+Whilst the Enter button is used to carry out the mathematical operation.

 Given the options of the calculator, the user can choose to perform the following operations: